operatorequals/covertutils/README.md

 The security programmers can stop *re-inventing the wheel* by implementing encryption mechanisms both agent-side and handler-side to spend their time to develop more versatile *agents*, and generally feature-full shells!

 ### Python?
-Yes, python, and more specifically python 2.7 only, for the time being...
+Yes, python, and more specifically **Python2.7** only, for the time being...

+### But why Python2?
+Several reasons.
+Mostly because Python2 is **more popular among devices** (*IoT devices*, *old Linux servers*, etc), and backdoor code could run *as-is* on them, without `Freezing`, `Packing`, `PyInstalling`, etc. Backdoors are valuable when they are as cross-platform as possible.
+Macs, for example, do not have Python3 installed by default.
+If you want `covertutils` in Python3, do not complain, read [this reddit flame war dodging](https://www.reddit.com/r/netsec/comments/6rj7b0/a_python_package_for_creating_backdoors_coverutils/) and start PRing...

 ### Dependencies?